cider-ci/cider-ci/README.md

 0. The [Cider-CI Storage-Manger][] serves and stores artifacts like build results (e.g. _JVM Jars_, or _Ruby Gems_) or log files of a test-run.

+0. The [Cider-CI API][] is the most recent addition to the Cider-CI stack.

 The [architecture][] overview diagram illustrates how the components interact.